satbyy/go-noto-universal/README.md

 4. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
 As before, vertical text writing is not supported with this font.
+5. Duployan has limited glyphs, also to avoid GSUB overflow.
+Cursive connections, contextual forms, and overlap trees are disabled.
+Shading and combining marks still work.

 ## License